humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 # Class: Textmodifier

-Manages textmode rendering on a [`HTMLCanvasElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) and provides methods for drawing, exporting, font management, event handling, and animation control.
+Manages textmode rendering on a [`HTMLCanvasElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) and provides methods for drawing, font management, event handling, and animation control.

 If the `Textmodifier` instance is created without a canvas parameter, it creates a new `HTMLCanvasElement` to draw on using the `textmode.js` drawing API.